tokahuke/lopez/readme.md

 * The beast is _fast_, in comparison with other similar programs I have made in the past using the Python ecosystem (BeatufulSoup, asyncio, etc...).
 It's in Rust; what were you expecting?

 * It uses very little memory.
-Yes, if crawling is not done correctly, it can gobble up your memory and still ask for more.
+If crawling is not done correctly, it can gobble up your memory and still ask for more.
 Using a database (PostgreSQL), all evil is averted!

 * It is polite.
+Yes, it obeys `robots.txt` and no, you can't turn that off.

 ## Limitations and future plans

+* Lopez is still limited to a single machine.
+No distributed programming yet.
+However, what are you crawling that requires so much firepower?

+* This crate need more docs and more support for other backends.
+Sorry, I have a full-time job.

+## Licensing

+All the work in this repository is licensed under the Apache v2.0 license.
+See the `license` file for mode detailed information.